philrandal/checkmk_update/README.md

 For the check plugin to work
 - Your CMK site servers need to run check-mk agent version 2.0.0 or higher to get CMK site informations
-- The HW/SW inventory plugin for Linux must be installad and running
+- The HW/SW inventory plugin for Linux must be installad and running (`mk_inventory.linux` agent plugin needs to be deployed)
-- The CMK server where the check runs must have access to **https://download.checkmk.com/stable_downloads.json**
+- The CMK server, where the check runs must have access to **https://download.checkmk.com/stable_downloads.json**

 ---